TheMapleseed/C23ASCIIBIN/README.md

 }
 ```

+## Build Configuration

+This project is configured to exclude compiled files from version control:

+- **`.gitignore`**: Excludes `bin/`, `obj/`, and other build artifacts
+- **`.gitattributes`**: Prevents merge conflicts with compiled files
+- **Pre-commit hook**: Ensures compiled files are rebuilt before committing

+The build system automatically manages compiled files locally while keeping the repository clean.

 ## License

+This project is licensed under the GNU General Public License v3 (GPLv3).
+See the [LICENSE](LICENSE) file for the full license text.

 This project follows clean code principles and modular design patterns for maintainable, testable, and extensible C code.